"Good carbs" - "Bad carbs"

 hydrates are referred to as "simple carbohydrates" or "bad carbs."

 Dr. Furhman, op. cit., notes that "When you take the whole wheat berry and process it into white flour to make white bread or pasta, more than 90% of the fiber and vitamin E, as well as more than 75% of the minerals, are lost.
-Your body breaks down the carbohydrate into simple sugars and the physiologic response is not much different that if you had consumed cotton candy.
+Your body breaks down the carbohydrates into simple sugars and the physiologic response is not much different that if you had consumed cotton candy.
 White pasta, white rice and white bread are just like sugar; because their fiber has been removed, these nutrient deficient foods are absorbed too rapidly.
 This, in turn, will raise glucose, triglyceride, and insulin levels in your blood.
 Refined grains are undesirable and will sabotage your weight-loss and cholesterol-lowering efforts.

 "All refined sweets are low in nutrients and fiber and are rapidly absorbed.
 These refined sweets include sugar, honey, corn syrup, molasses and corn sweeteners.
 They all contain insignificant amounts of nutrients (per calorie) and no fiber.
 More and more studies offer evidence that the consumption of